-After day surgery, do not be concerned if your son vomits once or twice after leaving hospital.
+After day surgery, do not be concerned if your child vomits once or twice after leaving hospital.

-If your son vomits or feels sick, stop giving him food for about an hour, then try giving him a drink, followed by a light diet.
-He can then have as much as he can manage without feeling sick.
+If they vomit or feel sick, stop giving them food for about an hour, then try giving them a drink, followed by a light diet.
+They can then have as much as they can manage without feeling sick.

-If your son keeps vomiting, please seek medical attention by either calling your son's surgeon or going to your nearest emergency department.
+If your child keeps vomiting, please seek medical attention by either calling your child's surgeon or going to your nearest emergency department.